 In this post, we’ll talk about 4 steps to writing a beautiful eulogy for your grandad.

-1. Gather memories of and stories about your granddad
+1. Gather memories and stories about your granddad

 When considering what to say in your grandfather's eulogy, think about his life story.
 What were some of the most memorable moments you shared with him?
 What made him special?
 What did he love to do?
 What kind of person was he?
 What were his best qualities?

-An effective way to capture all of the memories of your granddad is by creating a timeline of his life and adding photos, videos and short stories.
+An effective way to capture all the memories of your granddad, is by creating a timeline of his life including photos, videos and short stories.
 This can be done with an online memorial platform like Memories.
 For a small, one-off fee, you can create a personalized timeline of their life and upload your own photos, videos and stories.
-This can then be shared with friends and family to add their own memories in whatever format they want.
+This can then be shared with friends and family to add their own memories.

 Many memories of your grandpa may not be in digital form, however it’s easy to digitize photos and other memories with a smartphone.
-As a grandchild, you may be more digital savvy than many of your family, so don’t be afraid to suggest this and help your family with the process of digitizing any physical photos and adding them onto his online memorial timeline.
+As a grandchild, you may be more digital savvy than many of your family members and can help with this process.

 2. Organize and highlight what you want to include in your eulogy

-After gathering memories and thoughts of your grandpa, organize them into categories such as hobbies & interests, favorite sayings & quotes, family life, important events in his life and anything else you think strongly speaks to his character and your recollection of him.
+After gathering memories and thoughts of your grandpa, organize them into categories such as hobbies and interests, favorite sayings and quotes, every day family life, important milestones and anything else you believe speaks to his character and your recollection of him.

 Once organized, think about how each category reflects on your grandfather's personality traits.
 What are the things he loved most-- what was special about them?
 How did they shape him?
 What made him unique?

-Finally, create an outline of the key points you want to say in the introduction, body and closing (see below for details).
+Finally, create an outline of the key points you want to say in the introduction, body and closing.
 This will help to make sure that your eulogy flows smoothly from one topic to another.

 Be clear on the tone of voice you want to deliver with each part of the speech.
-In some cases you will want to be sensitive, however you may want to present some humor if that’s part of your granddad’s character.
+In some cases, you will want to be sensitive however you may want to include some humor if that’s part of your granddad’s character.

 3. Write your eulogy from the heart

-The time you spend on preparing and gathering your grandfather’s memories and information will mean that your writing should flow naturally.
-So get started with a first draft and don't think about it too much, just write.
-Consider creating it as if grandad was present in the room and that every word would be heard by him directly.
-This will help you to write it from the heart, be authentic and honest in your words and make the eulogy more meaningful and memorable.
+Your writing may flow naturally and smoothly after spending time on preparing and gathering your grandfather’s memories.
+Start with a first draft and don't think about it too much, just write the stories that come to you.
+Perhaps it may help imagining your grandad was present in the room listening to every word.
+Write from the heart, be your authentic self and your eulogy will be meaningful and memorable.

 You can write your eulogy in a bullet point list or write it out as paragraphs.
-Think about how each paragraph flows into the next and that your tone of voice stays consistent throughout the eulogy.
+Think about how each paragraph flows into the next.

 Once you have created a draft, go back over it and make sure it's structured correctly with an introduction, body and closing statement.